glennbech/altpro/salt/README.md

 ### Gold Toner (Optional)

-6 Minutes
+6 Minutes as a basre time.
+May vary.
+Time according what is written on the paper-

 * 7ml Gold chloride
 * 2g Sodium Carbonate
 * 1000 ml water

-If toning - Wash the paper in Tap water for 4 minutes after toning.
+### Post toner wash

-Wash in running water.
+If toning - Wash the paper in Tap water for 4 minutes.
+Place under running water before moving on

 ### Fixing in Alkaline fixer